palette-software/PaletteInsightAgent/README.md

 Palette Insight Agent is made available AS-IS with licensed support.
 Any bugs discovered should be filed in the [Palette Insight Agent Git issue tracker](https://github.com/palette-software/PaletteInsightAgent/issues).

-## How can I contribute to Palette Insight Agent?

-Code contributions & improvements by the community are welcomed & encouraged!
-See [the LICENSE file](https://github.com/palette-software/PaletteInsightAgent/blob/master/LICENSE) for current open-source licensing & use information.